littlebunch/bfpd-rs/ingest-csv/README.md

 ### Step 1: Set-up your environment

 If you haven't already, install the Rust [toolchain](https://www.rust-lang.org/tools/install) in your work environment.
-It's assumed you have the database installed in either PostgreSQL or MariaDB.

 ### Step 2: Clone this repo